-The November 2015 Colluli Ore Reserve is reported according to the JORC Code and estimated at 1,113Mt @ 10% K2O Equiv.
+The January 2018 Colluli Ore Reserve is reported according to the JORC Code and estimated at 1,100Mt @ 10.5% K2 O Equiv.
 The Ore Reserve is classed as 285Mt @ 11.3% K2 O Equiv.
 Proved and 815Mt @ 10.3% K2 O Equiv.
 Probable.
 The Competent Person for the estimate is Mr Mark Chesher, a mining engineer with more than 30 years’ experience in the mining industry.
-Mr. Chesher is a Fellow of the Australasian Institute of Mining and Metallurgy, a Chartered Professional, a full-time employee of AMC Consultants Pty Ltd, and has sufficient open pit mining activity experience relevant to the style of mineralisation and type of deposit under consideration to qualify as a Competent Person as defined in the JORC Code.
+Mr Chesher is a Fellow of the Australasian Institute of Mining and Metallurgy, a Chartered Professional, a full-time employee of AMC Consultants Pty Ltd (AMC), and has sufficient open pit mining activity experience relevant to the style of mineralisation and type of deposit under consideration to qualify as a Competent Person as defined in the JORC Code.
 Mr Chesher consents to the inclusion of information relating to the Ore Reserve in the form and context in which it appears.
 In reporting the Mineral Resources and Ore Reserves referred to in this public release, AMC acted as an independent party, has no interest in the outcomes of Colluli and has no business relationship with Danakali other than undertaking those individual technical consulting assignments as engaged, and being paid according to standard per diem rates with reimbursement for out-of-pocket expenses.
 Therefore, AMC and the Competent Persons believe that there is no conflict of interest in undertaking the assignments which are the subject of the statements.

 Sylvinite is the most commonly used mineral for the production of potassium chloride.
 Potassium chloride, also known as Muriate of potash or MOP, is primarily produced from evaporite deposits in Canada, Russia and Belarus.
 These deposits are quite deep, with depths of over 1000m in Canada and to 300 to 500m in Eastern Europe.
 These deposits are typically mined using conventional underground mining methods, however, conventional mining is not suitable at depths deeper than 1,200m.
 Solution mining involves injecting heated solution into the resource, dissolving the valuable salts and pumping them to surface for subsequent processing.
 Sylvinite is a combination of two salts; sylvite (KCl) and halite (NaCl).
 Processing sylvinite is relatively simple.
 The mined material is crushed to a size where sufficient liberation of potassium chloride and halite particles occur.
 The liberated materials are then selectively separated in flotation units.
 Halite is typically transported to a tailings storage facility and sylvite is dried and sold as potassium chloride (Muriate of Potash) fertiliser.